Becoming a professional is very much like growing up. At some point we all have to lose our carefree, childlike naiveté.

 That day, my childhood (and the childhood of seven hundred other kids), had lost a bit of its magic, simply because my father couldn’t say no.

-Forty-four years later I look at an inbox filled with voice-over auditions (I’m a voice actor); opportunities other people think I should embrace.
+Forty-four years later I look at my inbox filled with voice-over auditions (I am a voice actor).
+Those are all opportunities other people think I should embrace.
 But when I look at them, I know I don’t want to be the guy with the fake beard and the brown shoes, arriving in a Morris Marina.
-And I think of my fathers words:
+And I think of my father’s words:

 My dad ain’t no saint, but his words of wisdom are a gift I will treasure for the rest of my life.

-Some three years ago, I left for The Netherlands, and knocked on my father’s door.
-We both knew this was probably the last time we would see each other.
+Ten years ago, I went back to The Netherlands at the beginning of December, and knocked on my father’s door.
+We both knew this was going to be the last time we would see each other.

 In my father’s presence I once again became the boy I used to be, and we talked about the day my dad impersonated a Spanish bishop.